IEvangelist/blazorators/README.md

 public static class LocalStorageServiceCollectionExtensions {
     /// <summary>
-    /// Adds the <see cref="IStorage" /> service to the service collection.
+    /// Adds the <see cref="IStorageService" /> service to the service collection.
     /// </summary>
     public static IServiceCollection AddLocalStorageServices(
         this IServiceCollection services) =>
         services.AddSingleton<IJSInProcessRuntime>(serviceProvider =>
             (IJSInProcessRuntime)serviceProvider.GetRequiredService<IJSRuntime>())
-            .AddSingleton<IStorage, LocalStorage>();
+            .AddSingleton<IStorageService, LocalStorageService>();
 }
 ```

-Putting this all together, the `Blazor.LocalStorage.WebAssembly` NuGet package is actually only 20 lines of code, and it generates full DI-ready services with JavaScript interop.
+Putting this all together, the `Blazor.LocalStorage.WebAssembly` NuGet package is actually less than 15 lines of code, and it generates full DI-ready services with JavaScript interop.

 The `Blazor.LocalStorage.Server` package, generates extensions on the `IJSRuntime` type.